-New GCSEs explained
+New GCSE grades explained

-The main change: a new grading system
+The new GCSE grading system

 Grade 5 will be considered a 'good pass', with performance tables focusing on students achieving grades 9-5.

 The new system has been designed to reveal differences between candidates at the top end of the spectrum.
-The current top two grades (A* and A) will be replaced with three top grades (9, 8 and 7).
+The current top two grades – A* and A – will be replaced with three top grades – 9, 8 and 7.

 When will the new GCSEs be introduced?

-- New GCSEs in maths, English language and English literature started being taught in September 2015.
+- New GCSEs in maths, English language, and English literature started being taught in September 2015.

 - GCSE English has ceased to exist; all students must instead take GCSE English language.
 Most will also take English literature as a separate subject, although it is not compulsory.

-Current year 9 students will take new GCSEs in most subjects.
+Current year 10 students will take new GCSEs in most subjects.
 However, they may still be on an 'old-style' syllabus if they opt for a more unusual subject.

 What else will change?

 Course content will be more demanding across all subjects.
 For example, in English language, candidates will be required to read a greater range of challenging texts from a variety of periods.

-The majority of subjects will be assessed solely through exams taken at the end of two years of study (ie no controlled assessments or coursework).
+The majority of subjects will be assessed solely through exams taken at the end of two years of study (i.e. no controlled assessments or coursework).

 'Tiering' will be dropped in most subjects.
 This means that for most courses, all candidates will sit the same paper, rather than opting for a foundation or higher paper according to their ability.
 The main exception to this is maths, although it is worth noting that a lot of content previously only included in the maths higher paper will now also be tested at foundation level.

-November resits will only be available in maths and English language.
+November resits will only be available in Maths and English language.

 Are IGCSEs still an alternative?